Friday, 10 October 2025

 They stayed in this land for five years, plundering, trading, and sowing chaos.
 T'Ohharre, hardened by the tough and rough life, grew more ruthless, yet he also saw the suffering inflicted upon innocent people.
 His conscience was a tumult of guilt and greed.

-Finally, their ship was loaded with wealth - gold coins, precious stones, and rare artifacts.
+Finally, their ships was loaded with wealth - gold coins, precious stones, and rare artifacts.
 As they prepared to leave, other European ships arrived, drawn by tales of riches.
 The crew, now seasoned pirates and explorers, set sail once more.

 Over the next three years T'Ohharre and his crew roamed the seas, attacking ships, trading, and amassing wealth.
 Their actions became infamous, their names whispered in fear across ports.

 The voyage back was perilous but swift.
 They faced storms, pirate hunters, and treacherous waters, but their treasure shielded them.
-When finally they docked in a port of their country T'Ohharre felt a mixture of relief and guilt.
+This was the time when T'Ohharre reflected on his life.

-He returned to his homeland after so many years, the journey having taken him farther than he ever imagined.
-The wealth he carried was immense - gold, gemstones, and artifacts from distant lands.
+He returned to his homeland after so many years; the journey having taken him farther than he ever imagined.
+The wealth he carried was immense - gold, diamonds, gemstones, and artifacts from distant lands.
 His reputation as a ruthless adventurer was secured, though his soul remained burdened by the sins of his actions.

-He was in fact surprised at the change in the attitude of his country men when he returned.
+He was in fact surprised at the change in the attitude of his countrymen when he returned.
 Now, he has become a hero whereas when he set sail years ago none even bothered to look at him!
 Even some of his 'relatives' have turned up to welcome him when he returned!

 The story of T'Ohharre, the convict turned explorer, was not unique.
 Many others - fellow crew members, prisoners, and explorers - had followed similar routes, driven by greed and the promise of salvation through conquest.
 It was an era of discovery and destruction, a time when the seas were both a highway of opportunity and a graveyard of countless lives.